NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Advanced Qi Spells.md

 **Prerequisites** Qi Spells
 * * *
 Your talent at controlling your qi has reached new heights.
-You gain [[Spells/Qi Blast|Qi Blast]], [[Spells/Shrink the Span|Shrink the Span]], or another 3rd-rank qi spell you have access to.
+You gain [[Qi Blast|Qi Blast]], [[3-Rules/Character Building/Spells/S/Shrink the Span|Shrink the Span]], or another 3rd-rank qi spell you have access to.

 *Source: Pathfinder Player Core 2*
 *ORC*